When Should I File a Declaration of Exempt Income and Assets?

 Example: If you think your clothing, books, video games and DVDs, household goods, and other personal property are worth less than the amounts stated on the Declaration form, you should check those boxes.

-Example: You own a car that may be worth more than $3,250 (the amount stated on the Declaration form).
-You can still check the box for motor vehicles.
-If your car is worth a lot more than the exemption amount, a creditor could try to sell it.
+Example: If the car you own may be worth more than $3,250 (the amount stated on the Declaration form), you can still check the box for motor vehicles, but if your car is worth thousands more than that, a creditor could try to sell it.
 The creditor would have to give you the first $3,250 from the sale before taking anything to collect on the judgment.

 Last part of the declaration: Sign the declaration.
 Put the date you signed.
 Signing guarantees that all information in the declaration is true.